High demand enrollment

 Registration for this class cannot happen until TA hiring decisions are made.
 Thank you in advance for your patience.
 If you are interested in taking the course, you can email Megan Monroe (email@example.com), but be aware that no student will have permission to register for the class when registration begins.

 High demand enrollment – COMP 40

-To request enrollment for COMP 40 in Fall 2020, you must fill out this form before April 1st at 11:59pm.
+To request enrollment for COMP 40 in Spring 2021, you must fill out this form before November 11th at 11:59 PM.

 If you wish to apply for authorization to register for COMP 40 in SIS at your assigned registration time, here are the steps you must take.

 If you have not met with your advisor by November 11, and are considering taking COMP 40 but have not decided, please fill out the form indicating you wish to take the course (if you change your mind, you can email to let us know you are no longer interested).